docker/docs/docker-hub/convert-account.md

 will be migrated to a Team plan and will be charged $35 per month for 5 seats.
 For more information, see [Docker Pricing](https://www.docker.com/pricing){: target="_blank" rel="noopener" class="_"}.

-1. Ensure you have removed your user account from all teams, organizations, and companies, and that you have a new Docker ID before you convert an account.
+1. Ensure you have removed your user account from any company or teams or organizations.
+Also make sure that you have a new Docker ID before you convert an account.
 See the [Prerequisites](#prerequisites) section for details.

 2. Click on your account name in the top navigation bar, then go to your **Account Settings**.